joycemap/SEI21standuptips/README.md

 4) Proceed to git hub to create repo without initializing
 5) Follow instructions on git hub's create repo page.
 In CLI, "git remote add origin....."
-6) Follow instructions to "git push -u origin master"
+6) Follow instructions to "git push -u origin master" To specify git accounts: https://linuxize.com/post/how-to-configure-git-username-and-email/ Set a Git username and email address:

+git config user.name "Your Name" git config user.email "youremail@yourdomain.com"

+Verify that the changes were made correctly:

+git config --list

+user.name=Your Name
+user.email=youremail@yourdomain.com

+In MacOS - please remove the credentials in keychain access.
+Otherwise, a 403 error may result when pushing.